WAZER Pro and 208V Supply

 • The limiting factor is the GFCI.
 There are 2 hot/live go into the GFCI.

-• Please make sure each hot is less than 140V to the ground, anything above that, the GFCI will not function.
+• Make sure each hot is less than 140V to the ground.

 picture source: The engineering mindset (https://www.youtube.com/watch?v=u0SsejDCVkU)